-While most of our cruise went as planned, we were also fortunate to encounter some interesting phenomenon.
-A very brief description of these unplanned observations are presented in this discussion section.
-Detailed analysis of these anomalous oceanographic features and the biological consequences is expected in forthcoming papers.
+Most of our survey went as planned, and we were fortunate to encounter some interesting phenomena.
+A very brief description of these unplanned observations are discussed here.
+Detailed analyses of anomalous oceanographic features and the biological consequences are intended in forthcoming papers.